Snowflake-Labs/terraform-provider-snowflake/CONTRIBUTING.md

 The 'acceptance' tests run the full stack, creating, modifying and destroying resources in a live snowflake account.
 To run them you need a snowflake account and the proper authentication set up.
 These tests are slower but have higher fidelity.
 You can create a new Snowflake Enterprise trial account and setup the environment variables for running acceptance tests.

-To run all tests, including the acceptance tests, run `make testacc`.
+To run all tests, including the acceptance tests, run `make test-acceptance`.

 ### Running tests in VSCode